AuYuRa/sride/README.md

 **Required Must-have Stories**

 - [x] User can sign up
 - [x] User can sign in to the feed screen
 - [x] User can see posts on the feed screen.
-- [ ] Posts on the feed screen appear in a default order.
-Our decisionn at the moment is to set the order of urgency (rides with the date closest to current system date will appear first)
 - [x] User can click on a post and see the detail view
 - [ ] Users can see comments and add comments
 - [x] User can create new ride-post
-- [ ] User can see their newly created post on the feed screen
+- [x] User can see their newly created post on the feed screen
 - [x] User can navigate between tabs: feed tab, profile tab.
 - [x] User can see their profile screen
 - [x] User can log out from their profile screen
+- [x] User can see history of their own posts in profile page

 **Optional Nice-to-have Stories**